Tarskin/HappyTools/CONTRIBUTING.rst

 When submitting a pull request, we ask you check the following:

-1. The submitted code can be united test
+1. The submitted code can be unit tested
 2. The submitted code comes with full documentation in a docstring
 3. The submitted code follows the HappyTools code style (PEP8 and Codacy)